Impeachment of Park Geun-hye: South Korean Constitution and Constitutional Court Act

 The procedure for impeachment is set out in the 10th Constitution of South Korea in 1987.
-According to Article 65 Clause 1, if the President, Prime Minister, or other state council members violate the Constitution or other laws of official duty, the National Assembly can impeach them.
+According to Article 65 Clause 1, if the president, prime minister, or other state council members violate the Constitution or other laws of official duty, the National Assembly can impeach them.

 Clause 2 states the impeachment bill must be proposed by one third, and approved by a majority of members of the National Assembly for passage.
-In the case of the President, the motion must be proposed by a majority and approved by two thirds or more of the total members of the National Assembly, meaning that 200 of 300 members of the parliament must vote to approve the bill.
+In the case of the president, the motion must be proposed by a majority and approved by a supermajority of two thirds or more of the total members of the National Assembly, meaning that 200 of 300 members of the parliament must vote to approve the bill.
 This article also states that any person against whom a motion for impeachment has been passed shall be suspended from exercising his/her power until the impeachment has been adjudicated, and a decision on impeachment shall not extend further than removal from public office.
 However, impeachment shall not exempt the person impeached from civil or criminal liability for such violations.

+After impeachment, the final decision on whether to remove the impeached from office rests with the Constitutional Court of Korea.
 By the Constitutional Court Act of 1988, the Constitutional Court must make a final decision within 180 days after it receives any case for adjudication, including impeachment cases.
 If the respondent has already left office before the pronouncement of the decision, the case is dismissed.

 The last president to be subject to impeachment was Roh Moo-hyun, who was impeached by the National Assembly in 2004 and was suspended from duties for two months.
-In that case, the Constitutional Court of Korea acquitted Roh and restored him to power, with the South Korean public by and large in support of Roh.
+In that case, the Constitutional Court acquitted Roh and restored him to power, with the South Korean public by and large in support of Roh.